 If the client, referred by THE CALL, has not presented at the Receiving Program within five business days from the intake appointment, the Receiving Program must notify THE CALL and document the lack of follow through by the client.
-Should client present at or contact the Receiving Program after more than five days from the appointment, the Receiving Program must refer the client back to THE CALL, and the client is placed at the bottom of the Centralized Waitlist.
+Should the client present at or contact the Receiving Program after more than five days from the appointment, the Receiving Program must refer the client back to THE CALL to update their information.
+The client is then placed back on the Centralized Waitlist.